fiji movies

 © Warner Bros.

-Later named Guitars, Guns and Paradise!
-Bula Quo is a movie about the rock band Status Quo who witnesses a gang murder in Fiji and gets caught up in all kinds of shenanigans.
+Later named Guitars, Guns and Paradise!, Bula Quo! is a movie about the rock band Status Quo who witnesses a gang murder in Fiji and gets caught up in all kinds of shenanigans.
 The comedy stars Jon Lovitz, Craig Fairbrass, Laura Aikman and the Status Quo band members.
 Step in their footsteps by visiting Tivua Island in the Mamanucas!

 © Universal Pictures

-10. TV Shows in Fiji…
+TV Shows in Fiji…

 As for the TV shows filmed in Fiji, Wrecked, Season 2, was filmed in Sigatoka and Nadi; The Bachelorette, Season 7 finale, was filmed in Savusavu; The Bachelorette Australia was filmed in the Namale Resort and Spa on Vanua Levu; and Pirate Islands: The Lost Treasure of Fiji starring John Noble was filmed in Fiji.
-Find out more about all these TV shows in our 8 TV Shows Shot in Fiji.
+Find out more about all these TV shows in the 10 TV Shows Shot in Fiji.

 Author